JuliaGraphics/Luxor.jl/docs/src/basics.md

 13.0
 ```

-Points are immutable, so you can't change P's x or y coordinate directly.
+Points are immutable, so you can't change P's x or y values directly.
 But it's easy to make new points based on existing ones.

 Points can be added together: